David & Kate’s Pre-Wedding Safari Adventure at

-David and Kate travelled from the UK to celebrate their wedding in Cape Town, and planned a special pre‑wedding safari at Kapama Private Game Reserve so their guests could experience the wild side of South Africa.
-When unexpected floods hit Hoedspruit and turned their original venue into mud and water overnight, everything had to change at the last minute.
+David and Kate travelled from the UK to celebrate their wedding in Cape Town.
+They planned a special pre-wedding safari at Kapama Private Game Reserve.
+This was so their guests could experience the wild side of South Africa.
+However, unexpected floods hit Hoedspruit, turning their original venue into mud and water overnight.
+Everything had to change at the last minute.
 Within hours, a new plan was in place: Qwabi Nature Reserve in the Waterberg.
-After a six‑hour drive, we found ourselves in one of the lushest, most breathtaking landscapes I’ve ever seen, sharing an unforgettable safari with a group of friends and family from all over the world.
+After a six-hour drive, we found ourselves in one of the lushest, most breathtaking landscapes I’ve ever seen.
+We shared an unforgettable safari with a group of friends and family from all over the world.

-Some stories don’t go according to plan – and that’s exactly what makes them unforgettable.
+Some stories don’t go according to plan.
+That’s exactly what makes them unforgettable.

 David and Kate live in the UK, but their story stretches across continents.
-David is originally from Germany, Kate from the USA, and together they decided to celebrate their wedding in Cape Town, surrounded by the people they love most.
-Because so many of their friends and family had never been to South Africa, they wanted to add something truly special to their wedding experience: a pre‑wedding safari.
+David is originally from Germany, while Kate hails from the USA.
+Together, they decided to celebrate their wedding in Cape Town, surrounded by their loved ones.
+Since many of their friends and family had never been to South Africa, they wanted to add something truly special to their wedding experience: a pre-wedding safari.

 Their original plan was to host this safari at Kapama Private Game Reserve near Hoedspruit.
-It was the perfect idea – until nature had its say.
-Heavy floods swept through the Hoedspruit area, and the day before their arrival, Kapama was covered in mud and water.
+It was the perfect idea—until nature had its say.
+Heavy floods swept through the Hoedspruit area.
+The day before their arrival, Kapama was covered in mud and water.
 Roads, river crossings, and access points were all affected.
 Suddenly, everything had to change.

 What followed was a whirlwind of phone calls, quick decisions, and a whole lot of faith.